 Students should have a GPA of at least 3.8 and a combined evidence-based reading and writing and math SAT score of 1280 or an ACT score of 29.
 Selection is based on high school academic performance, extracurricular involvement and communications experience.
 Students invited for an on-campus visit must also compose an essay and participate in a faculty interview.

 Students interested in the Communications Fellows program should apply here.

 **As you’re going through the application, please note that there are two essay prompts for the Communications Fellows application:

-- Students interested in Journalism, Strategic Communications, Cinema & Television Arts, Communication Design or Media Analytics should reply to the Communications prompt.
+- Students interested in Cinema & Television Arts, Communication Design, Journalism, Media Analytics or Strategic Communications should reply to the Communications prompt.

 - Students interested in Sport Management should reply to the Sport Management prompt.